av153k/bingebuddy-app/README.md

 * `/shared` is for the code that will be shared between all targets in the project.
   The most important subfolder is `commonMain`.
 If preferred, you can add code to the platform-specific folders here too.

+* `/ui/designsystem` is for code related to design system of this project.
+Since I will try to implement atomic design system as much as I can in this app, this folder will contain atoms, molecules, app themes(colors, types and shapes)

 Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html)…